Maoli-Popoulu subgroup

 Pacific

-The Maoli-Popoulu subgroup is named after the Maoli and Popoulu bananas domesticated in the Pacific region, possibly in the Bismarck Archipelago-Solomon Islands area[1].
+The Maoli-Popoulu subgroup is named after the Maoli and Popoulu bananas domesticated in the Pacific region, possibly in the Bismarck Archipelago-Solomon Islands area1 .

-Along with Iholena bananas, they are often referred to as Pacific plantains, which also belong to the AAB genome group.
+Along with Iholena bananas, they are sometimes referred to as Pacific plantains, a practice that perpetuates the confusion surrounding the word plantain.
+Plantain is the name of a subgroup, not a generic word for cooking bananas, even if they belong to the AAB genome group.

 Morphological characteristics